-The economic hub of Pennsylvania and the headquarters of hundreds of corporations, expats wanting to work in Philadelphia are potentially provided with thousands of employment opportunities for new arrivals wanting to work here.
+The economic hub of Pennsylvania and the headquarters of hundreds of corporations, Philadelphia can potentially provide thousands of employment opportunities for new arrivals wanting to work here.
 It's also an intrinsically creative and cultural city with a thriving music industry and delicious cuisine.

-Besides the excellent rail system connecting the city to its neighbours, there's a well-developed local network of public transport in Philadelphia with buses, trolleys and trains.
-However, it also has a reputation for being one of the most walkable cities in the USA, as well as being incredibly bike friendly.
+Besides the excellent rail system connecting the city to its neighbours, there's a well-developed local network of public transport in Philadelphia, consisting of buses, trolleys and trains.
+That said, it also has a reputation for being one of the most walkable cities in the USA, as well as being incredibly bike friendly.
 Those living in the city centre will rarely need to use public transport, let alone a car.

-Neighbourhoods close to Center City and in the northwestern suburbs are so well located that expats would not need to venture further than a few miles in any direction to find everything they need in terms of restaurants, shops and entertainment.
+Neighbourhoods close to Center City and in the northwestern suburbs are so well located that new residents won't need to venture further than a few miles in any direction to find everything they need in terms of restaurants, shops and entertainment.
 They will also have plenty of choice when it comes to accommodation in Philadelphia, from townhouses and apartments to old style family homes in the suburbs.